surveysolutions/docs/content/faq/what-tablets-should-i-buy-.md

 specifications:

 - **Version of Android OS**:
-  - Android 5.0 or better is required, Survey Solutions will not work at all on tablets below Android 5.0.
+  - Android 5.0 or better is required; Survey Solutions will not work at all on tablets below Android 5.0.
   - tablets on Android 5.0.1 and 5.0.2 are known to have communication problems with some SSL certificates;
   - tablets with versions of Android below 6.0 may be not displaying all characters of the current Unicode standard;
-  - all versions of Android below 8.0 are [no longer supported](https://en.wikipedia.org/wiki/Android_version_history) by the manufacturers and correspondingly tablets that can't be updated to Android 8.0 or above should be considered unsafe for the World Bank projects.
+  - all versions of Android below 9.0 are [no longer supported](https://en.wikipedia.org/wiki/Android_version_history) by the manufacturers and correspondingly tablets that can't be updated to Android 9.0 or above should be considered unsafe for the World Bank projects.
 - **RAM**: Minimum 1.5GB
 - **Storage**: 8GB of flash memory storage.
 At least 1GB of available space must be available for Survey Solutions' use.
 The Survey Solutions